 What I was sure of though, is that I wanted to use long exposures to capture the scene.
 I hoped to capture the rough waves of the Atlantic Ocean beating against the rugged east coast.
 I know this is subjective, but the ‘milky’ water effect is something that I love to see and in my opinion, separates taking a snapshot from creating an image.

 To achieve this result in-camera, I used various filters for both my drone and regular DSLR camera.
-In the end, I was able to accomplish the vision, as can be seen below:
+In the end, I was able to accomplish the vision.
+Here's another image from the series: